Routing Layer Concept Model#

 allow routes to be formed over the invalid costs in order to get any result back.

-In this cases, users may specify ignore_invalid_costs: false in their
+In this case, users may specify invalid_costs_block_routing: false in their

 configuration, and reVRt will allow routes to pass over these invalid cost